butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 # Change Log
+## v1.4.2
+* ignore .vae file in model folder when scanning

 ## v1.4.1
 * When checking new versions, also searching and ignore already existed ones.
 * Add version number to the bottom of this extension's tab